Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_cost_management/tb_zts_cost_management.md

 ### Overview
 Welcome to the Powered by Tasty Bytes - Zero to Snowflake Quickstart focused on Cost Management!

-Within this Quickstart, we will learn about Cost Management in Snowflake by diving into Snowflake Warehouses and their configurabilities, Resource Monitors, Account and Warehouse Level Timeout Parameters, Budgets and Exploring Cost.
+Within this Quickstart, we will learn about Cost Management in Snowflake by diving into Snowflake Warehouses and their configurability, Resource Monitors, Account and Warehouse Level Timeout Parameters, Budgets and Exploring Cost.

 For more detail on Cost Management in Snowflake please visit the [Cost Management Overview documentation](https://docs.snowflake.com/en/guides-overview-cost#cost-management).